SB 4140 (Coreg 6.25 mg)

 Pill imprint SB 4140 has been identified as Coreg 6.25 mg.

-Coreg is used in the treatment of high blood pressure; heart failure; atrial fibrillation; left ventricular dysfunction; angina and belongs to the drug class non-cardioselective beta blockers.
+Coreg is used in the treatment of left ventricular dysfunction; high blood pressure; atrial fibrillation; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Coreg 6.25 mg is not subject to the Controlled Substances Act.

 See also related documents.